kevinlin47/Software-Engineering-Project/README1.txt

 Clock in/out button , brings the waiter to the clocking in and clocking out window.

 The back button brings the user back to the login screen.

+5. Customer login
+For username=customer, password=customer

+There are two buttons on the customer page and a logo (this would be changed to the resturant logo).
+The take survey button brings the user to a page that asks three questions one related to food, time, and service.
+Additional comments may be added in the additional comments box in the bottom.
+Once completed the user clicks submit, and a dialog box will thank them for taking the survey and bring them back to the original customer menu.
+The create order button currently does not provide any action.
+Also there is no back button for this page because I did not want the customer to have the ability to exit out of that screen.